jbarth-ubhd/blitzDrt/README.md

 # blitzDrt
 Tool to correct perspective distortion.
 Does not correct verticals (column separators, table lines) yet.
-Uses Blitz++ library.
+Uses Blitz++ and ImageMagick++ library.

 compile with `./doMake`.
 Compiles to `productiveDrt`.